dmarx/dispatchr/README.md

 This is because every time we run Rscript, we're running it in a new environment.
 When we ran testA.r, we created a variable `v`, and then when Rscript exited the environment in which that variable was defined was destroyed. testB.r was then run in a completely new environment in which `v` had not been defined.

-### The solution
+### With dispatchr

-**dispatchr** resolves this issue by creating a simple plumber webapp (`server.r`) which defines an API with a single end-point (`api.r`).
-The script `dispatch.r` takes positional arguments and passes them to the server in a GET request.
-The first positional argument is assumed to be the path to a script that you want to run, and all other arguments are presumed to be arguments you want to make available to the script.
-Then, `api.r` finds the global environment (by default plumber runs each GET request in a private environment), write a variable named "`ARGS`" into the global environment to hold the commandline parameters we want to make available to the script, and then sources the desired script into the global environment where it can access `ARGS` and anything else it might need from previous scripts that were run in a similar fashion.

-Our scripts can now assume that the `ARGS` variable exists.
-We could alternatively check to see if ARGS exists and populate it from the commandline if we want to be defensive.
+If we want to run our scripts with dispatch.r, we need to re-write them to respect the `ARGS` variable, which we'll use to pass values from the command line into the environment.
+To be safe, we should also check to see if ARGS exists and populate it from the command line if it's not.
 Here's what our modified scripts look like:

     # tests/test1.r